angristan/openvpn-install/README.md

 **You have to enable the TUN module otherwise OpenVPN won't work.** Ask your host if you don't know how to do it.
 If the TUN module is not enabled, the script will warn you and exit.

+You can get a cheap VPS to run this script for $2.50/month worldwide at [Vultr](https://goo.gl/Xyd1Sc) or 3€/month for unlimited bandwidth in France at [PulseHeberg](https://goo.gl/oBhgaj).

 First, get the script and make it executable :

 ```